 Now, with that said, we can examine the six phases of the product life cycle as it applies to independent producers:

 Phase One: Development

-Before you finish designing your product, discover your access to market.
+Before you finish designing your product, discover your access to the market.
 Most marketing critics stress the importance of what they call the “product-market fit.”
 This simply means that there is a demand for your product.
-Interestingly, we have found through painful experience, that you can have a perfect product market fit but be unable to access the market.
+Interestingly, we have found through painful experience that you can have a perfect product-market fit but be unable to access the market.
 It’s not good enough that you have identified an unaddressed demand.
 You must discover how to configure and present your product where there is a current need in retail category management.

 But the buyers did have an opening for a red and white varietal pair in big, 1.5-liter bottles at the velocity price point.
 We then deliberately developed a product to those exact specifications.
 Buyers told us there was considerably less competition there.
 It was our only way in at the time.